Discography — Bibliography — Blog — Database

-For some reason, they also thought that this album would sell better if it sounded and looked like it was recorded live on stage.
-So they dubbed live audience to the tapes and called the album Chuck Berry On Stage (Chess 1480, August 1963).
+For some reason they also thought that this album would sell better if it sounded and looked like it was recorded live on stage.
+So they dubbed live audience to the tapes and called the album Chuck Berry On Stage (Chess LP-1480, August 1963).
 Of course this was a lie just like the note including Surfin' USA.
 Chuck Berry never recorded Surfin' USA even though the Chess Brothers concurrently released a 45 rpm single with Sweet Little Sixteen (subtitled Surfin' USA) b/w Memphis (Chess 1866), again both titles 'enhanced' with fake audience.
 We all know that it were the Beach Boys who covered Sweet Little Sixteen and added their own lyrics.

 Chuck Berry On Stage contains the well-known hit versions of Maybellene (mis-spelled Maybelline), Memphis, Let it Rock (re-titled Rocking on the Railroad), Go Go Go, Sweet Little Sixteen (re-titled Surfin' USA), and Jaguar and the Thunderbird.
 In addition the album includes a new version of Brown Eyed Handsome Man and the new songs Surfin' Steel (a version of Blues For Hawaiians originally recorded and later published as Crying Steel), Still Got the Blues, I Just Want to Make Love to You, All Aboard, Trick or Treat, and The Man and the Donkey.
 Not listed on the US cover but also included is a recording of How High the Moon.

 As said all these songs were modified to sound like recorded with audience.
 Undubbed versions of most of these songs became available on albums in the Seventies and Eighties.
 While Chuck Berry On Stage has been re-issued under various titles many times, there is one version of this album which is of special interest for the Chuck Berry collector.
 The French variant Chuck Berry A L'Olympia (Barclay 80258, March 1965) contains not only a French language introduction to the 'show' on the LP (the original version and all re-issues contain an English language introduction), but also true live recordings from Chuck.
-However these are not songs but just some of the introductions recorded during a french live show (and of course completely unrelated to the songs of the album).
-Due to these additional segments, the last song on each side (Go Go Go and How High the Moon) is omitted.
+However these are not songs but just some of the introductions recorded during a French live show (and of course completely unrelated to the songs of the album).
+Due to these additional segments, one song on each side (Go Go Go and How High the Moon) is omitted.
 It would be really nice to finally release the original recording the French introductions were cut from.

 Back from prison, Chuck Berry returned into the Chess studios.
 In early 1964 Chess Records released the first true new songs: Nadineb/w O Rangutang (Chess 1883) and No Particular Place to Go b/w You Two (Chess 1898).
 Those were accompanied by a new album Chuck Berry's Greatest Hits (Chess LP-1485) containing nothing new.
 In England however, Pye Records now created their own albums which corresponded to the huge interest in Chuck Berry on this side of the Atlantic Ocean.
 The records published by Pye International often contained material that was not released in the U.S.